readersinternational/readersinternational.org/_books/new-portuguese-letters.md

 <br><br>
 The Three Marias take as their inspiration the seventeenth-century European classic *Letters of a Portuguese Nun*, five passionate missives supposedly written by Sister Mariana Alcoforado to the soldier-lover who had deserted her.
 These modern Marias weave tales, poems and meditations around the myths and reality of contemporary women's lives.
 <br><br>
 When it first appeared, the book was banned and the authors were arrested and charged with obscenity and abuse of freedom of the press.
 Today *New Portuguese Letters* remains as fresh and challenging as when the cause of the Three Marias first lit a flame of international protest by women and for women.
-All three authors have continued writing, though not in collaboration.
+<br> <br>
+*A classic reflection on women’s lives.”*      *PUBLISHERS’ WEEKLY*
 <br><br>
 *"Pitiless towards man the tyrant but often unforgettably tender towards man the tragic animal who must learn to share both his life and his inevitable death with woman — that creature whom nature has made his partner but history his slave."* from the Preface by Helen R. Lane
 <br><br>